Country Music Association Award for Album of the Year

 The following list shows the recipients for the Country Music Association Award for Album of the Year.

 The inaugural recipient of the award was There Goes My Everything by Jack Greene in 1967, with Jessi Colter becoming the first female winner in 1976, and Alabama being the first group awarded in 1983.
 George Strait holds the record for most wins in the category, with five, and also leads in nominations, with eighteen.
-To date, Miranda Lambert is the only woman to have won twice and she is tied with Reba McEntire as the most nominated women in the category, with six nominations each.
+To date, Miranda Lambert and Lainey Wilson are the only women to have won twice.
+Miranda Lambert is tied with Reba McEntire as the most nominated women in the category, with six nominations each.
 Brooks & Dunn hold the record for most nominations without a win, with eight.
-The current holder of the award is Luke Combs, who won in both 2022 for his third studio album Growin' Up.

 Eligibility

 According to the Country Music Association, this award is given to the artist, producer and mix engineer.
 The album should be judged on all aspects including, but not limited to, artist's performance, musical background, engineering, packaging, design, art, layout and liner notes.
 At least 75% of the recordings on the album must have achieved peak national prominence during the eligibility period.
 Greatest hits albums or compilation albums consisting of previously released recordings are not eligible for this award.

 The album must have charted on Billboard’s Top Country Albums chart for the first time during the eligibility period.
 However, if the album charted on Billboard’s Top Country Albums chart prior to the eligibility period, but achieved its highest chart position for the first time during the eligibility period, it is eligible unless it has previously appeared on a Final Ballot in this category.